IntersectMBO/ouroboros-consensus/README.md

 visible and buildable by default only because the appropriate Cabal and/or Nix infrastructure to guard them behind an explicit opt-in is currently immature and fragile. **WARNING** breaking changes to the these libraries are **not** reflected in the package versions.
-Use at your own risk, and please reach out to us if this policy of ours is an excessive burden on your use case.
+That is why they all have the `unstable-` prefix in their name; use at your own risk, and please reach out to us if this policy of ours is an excessive burden on your use case.

 ## How to contribute to the project